 'There's plenty of rhetoric in government programs, associations and among food handlers and suppliers about commitments to food waste reduction and cold chain compliance.
 Little, however, is being done at any level about improving the cold chain, and ensuring that standards are followed.

 Australia's track record in efficient cold food handling, from farm to plate, is far from perfect.'

 The AFCCC wants to be seen as a high quality, industry-focused, extremely capable and responsible advisory and lobbying group at government, industry and consumer levels.

 It will establish knowledge sharing and supporting relationships with:

 AFCCC exists to help improve cold food management standards, and is committed to innovation and actions that can limit food wastage at all levels of the cold chain.

-It proposes to be the go-to source for government, industry, consumers and media seeking independent news and information about cold chain issues in Australia and internationally.
+AFCCC is the go-to source for government, industry, consumers and media seeking independent news and information about cold chain issues in Australia and internationally.